irvinseet/grafana-test/README.md

 - `-e "GF_INSTALL_PLUGINS=yesoreyeram-infinity-datasource, marcusolsson-json-datasource"`: installs latest versions of Infinity Datasource plugin and JSON API plugin.
 You may specify the version, for example `marcusolsson-json-datasource 1.3.3`
 - `-e "GF_AUTH_ANONYMOUS_ENABLED=true"`: Allows anonymous to view dashboard without logging in.
 - `grafana/grafana`: You may specify the version, for example `grafana/grafana:8.2.6`

+3b) Alternatively, run `docker compose up -d` in the same folder as docker-compose.yaml

 ### Grafana configuration
 1) Go to http://localhost:3000/.
 Username/password should be admin/admin